 OnePlus 8T The competition

 There's a lot of choice if you're looking to pick up a phone in the vicinity of $700.
 The Samsung Galaxy S20 FE is the obvious contender to the OnePlus 8T as it offers similar hardware and value.
 The S20 FE is also powered by the Snapdragon 865 chipset, has a 120Hz AMOLED panel, the same primary camera as the S20, and a 4500mAh battery with 25W wired and 15W wireless charging.
-The S20 FE debuted a $699 and is already on sale for $599, making it a standout option.
+The S20 FE is available for $649, making it a standout option.

 Then there's the Pixel 5.
 Google's 2020 flagship is powered by the Snapdragon 765G, but it comes with Sub-6 and mmWave 5G connectivity, a 90Hz OLED panel, a sublime primary camera at the back that's joined by a wide-angle lens, 15W wireless charging, and three years of guaranteed Android version updates.
-The camera alone makes the Pixel 5 a stellar option for $699.
+The camera alone makes the Pixel 5 a stellar option for $699 in 2021.

 The Xiaomi Mi 10 is also a viable alternative to the OnePlus 8T in India.
 The device is powered by the Snapdragon 865 chipset, has 30W wired and wireless charging, an outstanding 108MP camera, and a 90Hz AMOLED panel.
-Coming in at ₹49,999 on Amazon India, the Mi 10 has a lot to offer.
+Now retailing at ₹44,999 ($615) on Amazon India, the Mi 10 has a lot to offer.

 OnePlus 8T Should you buy?